eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

         .. literalinclude:: /resources/tutorials/cloud/router_participant_security_via_xml_profiles/configurations/secure_configuration1.xml
             :language: xml

+Please add these files (*secure_domain_0.xml* and *secure_domain_1.xml*) to the current workspace so they can be referenced when running the ROS 2 Router.
+At this point we have a workspace structure as follows:

-These XMLs snippet configure security settings for two participants in the Fast DDS middleware, focusing on authentication through the `DDS:Auth:PKI-DH plugin <https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/auth_plugin/auth_plugin.html>`_.
+These XML snippets configure security settings for two participants in the Fast DDS middleware.
-They activate the PKI-DH plugin, specifying the paths to the participants' identities certificates, identity CA certificate, and private keys for authentication.
+They activate the PKI-DH plugin, specifying the paths to the participants' identities certificates, identity CA certificate, and private keys for authentication through the `DDS:Auth:PKI-DH plugin <https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/auth_plugin/auth_plugin.html>`_.
 Additionally, they enable access control through the `DDS:Access:Permissions plugin <https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/access_control_plugin/access_control_plugin.html>`_, defining paths to the permissions CA certificate, governance files, and permissions files.
-The configuration also includes the activation of the `DDS:Crypto:AES-GCM-GMAC <https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/crypto_plugin/crypto_plugin.html>`_ plugin for data encryption, enhancing communication security within the Fast DDS framework.
+The configuration also includes the activation of the `DDS:Crypto:AES-GCM-GMAC <https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/crypto_plugin/crypto_plugin.html>`_ plugin for data encryption, enhancing communication security.

 Running the tutorial
 --------------------